mohitg07/teacher-student-system/README.md

 7) HTML
 8) CSS

-Following are the REST APIs exposed:
+Following are the REST APIs exposed via ExpressJS:
 1) /createStudent (POST request)
    POST body will be like :
     {name: abc,